THESE NEW RULES REFLECT SEVERAL CHANGES, INCLUDING OUR POICY FOR RESIDENTIAL STUDENT PARKING.

 Staff Permits (E Permits)

 Staff permits are issued to persons who are staff members and sub-contract employees (food service, travel agency, bookstore, bank employees and temporary employees).
-Vehicles with “E” permits are restricted from parking in blue zones until after 3 p.m. except Newcomb Circle.
-Permit color: forest green.
+Vehicles with “E” permits are restricted from parking in blue zones until after 3 p.m.

-Faculty, staff, students, vendors, and visitors with a valid Tulane parking permit and a state-issued ADA license plate or placard may park in a ADA parking space or a legal space close to their campus building.
+Faculty, staff, students, vendors, and visitors with a valid Tulane parking permit and a state-issued ADA license plate or placard may park in an ADA parking space or a legal space close to their campus building.
 Permits are not valid in reserved spaces or meter/ParkMobile spaces.

-Medical Need Permits (MP Permits)
+Medical Need Permits (MNP Permits)

 Medical Need permits may be issued to students, faculty, or staff members who suffer a short-term disability which limits or impairs their ability to walk.
-Parking Services has partnered with Goldman Center for Student Accessibility to support faculty, staff, and students with a medical need to park close to campus buildings (rather than just areas their parking permit is valid) when they do not have a state-issued ADA license plate or placard.
-Please contact Goldman Center for Student Accessibility, if you are requesting a Medical Need Permit.
-Medical Need permits are issued for mobility needs that will last less than three months, with one 3-month extension available with follow-up and approval through Goldman Center for Student Accessibility.
+Parking Services has partnered with Goldman Center for Student Accessibility and the Office of Campus Accessibility to support faculty, staff, and students with a medical need to park close to campus buildings (rather than just areas their parking permit is valid) when they do not have a state-issued ADA license plate or placard.
+Medical Need permits are issued for mobility needs that will last less than three months, with one 3-month extension available with follow-up and approval through Goldman Center for Student Accessibility or the Office of Campus Accessibility.
 These permits do not allow parking in ADA, reserved, or hourly parking spaces.

 Motorcycle Permits (MC Permits)